 What Is Stagflation?

-Has Stagflation Ever Really Happened?
+Has Stagflation Ever Happened?

 Will Stagflation Happen Again?

-For some investors there are, perhaps surprisingly, compelling strategies to consider when the market is down.
-Volatility may offer investors the opportunity to buy low and then make appreciable gains as the market corrects itself.
+A slowdown of economic activity lasting several months sounds like it can only be a bad thing.
+But a recession does not necessarily mean the death knell for your finances.
+For some investors, there are, perhaps surprisingly, compelling strategies to consider when the market is down.
+Volatility may allow investors to buy low and then make appreciable gains as the market corrects itself.

-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

-3) Digital Assets—The Digital Assets platform is owned by SoFi Digital Assets, LLC, a FinCEN registered Money Service Business.
+3) Cryptocurrency is offered by SoFi Digital Assets, LLC, a FinCEN registered Money Service Business.

+For additional disclosures related to the SoFi Invest platforms described above, including state licensure of Sofi Digital Assets, LLC, please visit www.sofi.com/legal.
 Neither the Investment Advisor Representatives of SoFi Wealth, nor the Registered Representatives of SoFi Securities are compensated for the sale of any product or service sold through any SoFi Invest platform.
-Information related to lending products contained herein should not be construed as an offer to sell, solicitation to buy or a pre-qualification of any loan product offered by SoFi Lending Corp and/or its affiliates.
+Information related to lending products contained herein should not be construed as an offer or prequalification for any loan product offered by SoFi Bank, N.A.